bablokb/circuitpython-vameter/README.md

 (about 6ms measured on a Pi3B+, about 7ms on a QT Py ESP32-S2).

 Display-updates take about 330ms.
 During update, you loose all samples.
-*Setting the update-interval to zero prevents data-loss*.
+*Setting the update-interval to zero prevents data-loss*, but you can't see the values during measurement.
 When the sampling-interval is larger than 330ms, no data-loss occurs regardless of display-updates.

 During active measurement, the default setup not only displays the values, but also plots of the data.
-This is also costly (in speed and memory) and can be disabled in `main.py` with the constant `DEF_PLOTS`.
+This is also costly (in speed and memory) and can be disabled in `src/main.py` with the constant `DEF_PLOTS`.

 For ex-post data-visualization, save the data from the serial output